NCEAS/metacat/docs/user/metacat/source/install.rst

 ================== ===========================================================
 File               Description
 ================== ===========================================================
-knb.war            The Metacat Web archive file (WAR) knb                Sample Web definition file used by Apache on Ubuntu/Debian
+metacat.war        The Metacat Web archive file (WAR) metacat-site       Sample Web definition file used by Apache on Ubuntu/Debian
                    Linux systems.
-knb.ssl            Sample SSL definition file used by Apache on Ubuntu/Debian
+metacat-site-ssl   Sample SSL definition file used by Apache on Ubuntu/Debian
                    Linux systems.
 jk.conf            Sample JkMount configuration file used by Apache on
                    Ubuntu/Debian Linux systems.